Benoni Urey: 2017 Presidential Elections

 In December 2013, Urey declared his desire to run for the Presidency of Liberia in 2017, with initial speculation in Liberian media that he would do so with the Congress for Democratic Change party headed by former footballer George Weah.
 Urey subsequently launched the All Liberian Party in November 2015 at the Antoinette Tubman Stadium in Monrovia.

 Personal life

 Urey married Mai Bright Urey on 26 May 1986.
 They have four daughters: Danielle Ashlee Urey, Telia Urey, Jebbeh Naomi Urey and Benita Whitney Urey.
 He is a Christian.
 He was born and raised as a Presbyterian and serves as the sexton at the First Presbyterian Church of Careysburg.
-Urey is fluent in English and his native dialect, Kpelle.
-Urey also serves as “Deputy District Grand Master” of the Grand Lodge of the Freemasonry Republic of Liberia, and Honorable Grand Patron of the Order of the Eastern Star of Liberia.
+Urey is fluent in English and his native language, Kpelle.
+Urey also serves as “Deputy District Grand Master” of the Grand Lodge of the Republic of Liberia, and Honorable Grand Patron of the Prince Hall Order of the Eastern Star of Liberia.